profskipulag/fetch-and-simulate/README.md

     jupyter notebook

-Navigate to the SS5401 directory and click the file notebook.ipynb to launch it.
+Navigate to the SS5401 directory and click the file `notebook.ipynb` to launch it.

 ## To run the docker container
 The user needs to provide two files, a netcdf file of the whole of the west CARRA domain (e.g. orography)

     mnt/aux/CARRA_orography_west.nc

 which can be easily downloaded from Copernicus Climate Data Center (CDS) here https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-carra-single-levels?tab=form.
-The software also needs the users CDS API key, stored as .cdsapirc - see https://cds.climate.copernicus.eu/api-how-to for more details .
+The software also needs the users CDS API key, stored as `.cdsapirc` - see https://cds.climate.copernicus.eu/api-how-to for more details .

     mnt/secrets/.cdsapirc

-then in the SS5401 directory edit fetch_and_simulate.py to generate random Fall3D runs of your choice, and run:
+then in the SS5401 directory edit `fetch_and_simulate.py` to generate random Fall3D runs of your choice, and run:

     sudo docker compose up --build

+The directory `mnt` is mounted in to the container from the host filesystem so results will persist and the container finihses.
 Data retrieved from CDS wil be stored in

     mnt/archive